JuliaCI/PackageEvaluator.jl/README.md

 * **Your package only works on Windows/OSX/one particular *-nix**.
 Your package might need to be excluded from testing.
 Please submit a pull request adding a line to [`src/constants.jl`](https://github.com/IainNZ/PackageEvaluator.jl/blob/master/src/constants.jl) saying your package shouldn't be run.
 * **Your testing process relies on random numbers**.
 Please make sure you set a seed or use appropriate tolerances if you rely on random numbers in your tests.
 * **Your package relies on X running**.
 It may be possible to get your package working through the magic of `xvfb`.
 Please submit a pull request adding a line to [`src/constants.jl`](https://github.com/IainNZ/PackageEvaluator.jl/blob/master/src/constants.jl) that specifies that your package needs to be run with `xvfb` active.
 * **Your package's tests or installation take too long**.
-There is a time limit of 10 minutes for installation, and a seperate 10 minute time limit for testing.
+There is a time limit of 30 minutes for installation, and a seperate 10 minute time limit for testing.
 You can either reduce your testing time, or exclude your package from testing.
 * **Your package requires too much memory**.
-The VMs only have 1 GB of RAM.
-You can either reduce your testing time, or exclude your package from testing.
+The VMs only have 2 GB of RAM.
+You can either reduce your test memory usage, or exclude your package from testing.
 * **Your tests aren't being found / wrong test file is being run**.
-The preferred option is that `test/runtests.jl` exists, and then PackageEvaluator will use `Pkg.test`.
-Some older packages don't implement this, so files are heuristically identified.
-See [`src/package.jl`](https://github.com/IainNZ/PackageEvaluator.jl/blob/master/src/package.jl) for the logic used, or preferably just update your package.
+Your package needs a `test/runtests.jl` file.
+PackageEvaluator will execute it with `Pkg.test`.
 * **Something else**.
 You'll probably need to check manually on the testing VM.
 See next section.

 (**Licenses** are searched for in the files listed in [`src/constants.jl`](https://github.com/IainNZ/PackageEvaluator.jl/blob/master/src/constants.jl).
 The goal is to support a variety of licenses.
 If your license isn't detected, please file a pull request with detection logic.)